RMITJake/SEPM-A2/README.md

         <br/>![Screenshot4](https://github.com/RMITJake/SEPM-A2/blob/4b68369c7b58db5d56747a2413268c6b36a7380a/Screen%20Shot%2058.png)
         3. Enter `S` to change the ticket severity.
             1. Enter the appropriate severity.
-            2. Confirm the updated Ticket Summary.
+						2. Enter "low", "medium", or "high".
+The ticket will be updated with the new severity.
         4. Enter `E` to escalate the ticket.
             1. Provide a reason to escalate this ticket.
-            2. Confirm the reason and updated Ticket Summary.
+            2. Confirm the reason for escalation.
         5. Enter `M` to go back to the Main Menu.
     9. Enter ***E*** to Exit the system.